 About the Chorale

 We present four major concerts each season, in October, December, March, and May.
 Musical styles vary from sacred to secular, from traditional Americana to more culturally and ethnically diverse pieces, from classical masterworks to Broadway showtunes.
 In addition, we perform at various local venues throughout the year, including many events in Old Town Manassas, local retirement homes and assisted living facilities, and area churches, civic groups, and museums.
 The Chorale has been asked to perform at groundbreakings and dedications, receptions, and sporting events.
 We also perform every winter at the historic Bruton Parish Church in Colonial Williamsburg.
-In June of 2009, the Chorale was part of an auditioned 300-voice group performing at Carnegie Hall in New York City.
-In the summer of 2011, members of the Chorale participated in "An American Salute" European tour to Germany and France, singing for American military families and at American World War II cemeteries in Lorraine and Normandy.
+In recent years, the Chorale has sung at the Washington National Cathedral and Constitution Hall in Washington DC, Carnegie Hall and Lincoln Center in New York City, as well as touring in Germany and France to sing for American military families and at American World War II cemeteries in Lorraine and Normandy.

 At times, the Chorale will combine with other local musical groups such as the Prince William Symphony and the Northern Virginia Manassas Symphony Orchestra.
 We also regularly incorporate guest instrumentalists and soloists.

 Each March, the Chorale coordinates with Manassas Baptist Church in sponsoring Voices United, a combined choir made up of singers from church congregations and community choruses.
 A guest master clinician holds a day-long workshop, directly followed by a concert featuring the Voices United choir and the Chorale.
 In recent years, over 150 singers have participated in Voices United.
 Featured clinicians have included Mark Hayes, Joseph Martin, Barbara Wesley Baker, and Greg Gilpin.